vbacollective/wasabi/docs/API_REFERENCE.md

     Debug.Print "Send failed:", WebSocketGetTechnicalDetails(h)
 End If
 ```

-> [!IMPORTANT]
-> Frames are masked client-side using a random 4-byte key generated by `CryptGenRandom` as required by RFC 6455.
-This is done automatically and transparently.

 > [!NOTE]
 > If the connection drops and `WebSocketSetOfflineQueueing` is enabled, messages are queued in memory and will be transmitted automatically once `AutoReconnect` restores the connection.
 Otherwise, sending on a disconnected handle returns `False` and logs `ERR_NOT_CONNECTED`.